mattermost/docs/doc/charts/gitlab/unicorn/README.md

 #### host

 The external hostname to use for providing docker commands to users in the GitLab UI.
-Falls back to the value set in the `registryHost` template.
+Falls back to the value set in the `registry.hostname` template.
 Which determines the registry hostname based on the values set in `global.hosts`.
 See the [Globals Documentation][globals] for more information.

 #### port